What is modeling?

 If the user puts together great sentences, but you don't know if they are in the past, present, or future, it's time to start including –ing and –ed in your models.

-Some tips to try:
+Some tips to try when modeling:

 -Highlight your use of head nods or other yes/no response methods by referring verbally to your movements: "I'm moving my head down and up.
-I'm saying yes".
+I'm saying yes."

 -Model with another adult so your learner can see the whole interaction without the pressure of being involved.